Homecoming: A Film by Beyoncé

 Homecoming: A Film by Beyoncé is a 2019 documentary concert film about American singer Beyoncé's performance at the 2018 Coachella Valley Music and Arts Festival.
 She wrote, executive-produced, and directed the film.
-It was released on April 17, 2019 by Netflix, alongside an accompanying live album.
+It was released on April 17, 2019, by Netflix, alongside an accompanying live album.

 Beyoncé's headlining performances at the 2018 Coachella festival took place on April 14 and 21.
 She was the first Black woman to headline the festival and her performance received widespread critical acclaim.
 Many in the media described the show as "historic," while The New York Times proclaimed it as "meaningful, absorbing, forceful and radical."

-Her performances paid tribute to the culture of historically black colleges and universities, featuring a full marching band and majorette dancers, while incorporating various aspects of black Greek life, such as a step show along with strolling by pledges.
-The productions were also influenced by black feminism, sampling black authors and featuring on-stage appearances by fellow Destiny's Child members Kelly Rowland and Michelle Williams, her husband Jay-Z, and her sister Solange Knowles.
+Her performances paid tribute to the culture of historically black colleges and universities, featuring a full marching band and majorette dancers, while incorporating various aspects of Black Greek life, such as a step show along with strolling by pledges.
+The productions were also influenced by Black feminism, sampling Black authors and featuring on-stage appearances by fellow Destiny's Child members Kelly Rowland and Michelle Williams, her husband Jay-Z, and her sister Solange Knowles.

 The film won Best Music Film at the Grammy Awards and Best Music Documentary at the IDA Documentary Awards.
 It was also nominated for six awards at the Primetime Emmy Awards.

 Background

 On January 4, 2017, Beyoncé was announced as a headlining act for the April 2017 Coachella festival.
-However, on February 23, 2017, she postponed her performance until the following year, due to doctor's concerns regarding her pregnancy with twins (born in June 2017).
-The secondary (resale) market for tickets to the festival that year fell 12% after the announcement she was postponing.
+However, on February 23, 2017, she postponed her performance until the following year, due to doctors' concerns regarding her pregnancy with twins (born in June 2017).
+The secondary (resale) market for tickets to the festival that year fell 12% after she announced the postponement.

-Playing her rescheduled dates in 2018, Beyoncé became the first black woman ever to headline the festival.
-In its nearly twenty years of existence, the festival has only had two other women solo headliners, Lady Gaga (who replaced Beyoncé in 2017) and Björk (2002 and 2007).
-Even prior to Beyoncé's performance, the nickname "Beychella" emerged for the 2018 festival.
-Tina Knowles, mother of Beyoncé and Solange Knowles, later said that prior to the show, she had expressed reservations about the performance Beyoncé had planned, worried that the largely white audience at Coachella might not understand a show so steeped in black culture, particularly black college culture.
-Tina recounted that Beyoncé replied saying that given the platform she had achieved in her career, she felt "a responsibility to do what's best for the world and not what is most popular."
+Playing her rescheduled dates in 2018, Beyoncé became the first Black woman to headline the festival.
+In its nearly 20 years of existence, the festival has only had two other female solo headliners, Lady Gaga (who replaced Beyoncé in 2017) and Björk (2002 and 2007).
+Before Beyoncé's performance, the nickname "Beychella" emerged for the 2018 festival.
+Tina Knowles, mother of Beyoncé and Solange Knowles, later said that before the show, she had expressed reservations about the performance Beyoncé had planned, worried that the largely white audience at Coachella might not understand a show so steeped in Black culture, particularly Black college culture.
+Tina recounted that Beyoncé replied that given the platform she had achieved in her career, she felt "a responsibility to do what's best for the world and not what is most popular."